thanhnguyen151095/SMC-for-ROVs/README.md

-# SMC for ROVs
+# SMC for ROVs (or ROUVs)
 Sliding Mode Control for Remotely Operated Underwater Vehicles

+# Introduction

+# Problem Formulation

+# Design of SMC for ROUVs

+# Simulation Results and Discussion

+# Conclusion

+# References